Homerton and the PGCE

 PGCE Facilities, Events, & Support

-There is a strong community of PGCE students at Homerton, and both resident and non-resident members enjoy the many College facilities available, including the buttery and Dining Hall (with weekly Formal Halls on Tuesdays and dedicated Postgraduate Formal Halls on selected Fridays); the Library (24 hour access); and sports, music and drama facilities (including a gym and dance studio).
-PGCE students are members of both the undergraduate (JCR) and the postgraduate (MCR) student unions, which organise programmes of social events and provide a framework for student representation on College committees.
+There is a strong community of PGCE students at Homerton, and both resident and non-resident members enjoy the many College facilities available, including the buttery and Dining Hall (with weekly Formal Halls on Tuesdays and dedicated Postgraduate Formal Halls on selected Fridays); the Library (24-hour access); and music, drama, and sports facilities (including a gym and dance studio).

-You will be invited to series of events throughout the course, from a Matriculation dinner in September, where you can get to know fellow members of your cohort, to a celebratory dinner marking the end of the year in June.
+You will be invited to a series of events throughout the course, from a Matriculation dinner in September, where you can get to know fellow members of your cohort, to a celebratory dinner marking the end of the year in June.

 PGCE Accommodation

 PGCE students living on site are usually housed in flats of 5 en-suite rooms with a shared fully-equipped kitchen in Harrison House, one of the purpose-built postgraduate accommodation blocks at the back of the College site.
+For indicative costs, please see the 2025-26 residence fees, though please note that fees will increase incrementally each year.

 PGCE Fees & Funding